tiolan/imqtt/README.md

 ## CMake subdirectory
 Add Imqtt as CMake subdirectory using `add_subdirectory` and `target_link_libraries(${PROJECT_NAME} PRIVATE IMqttClient)` or `target_link_libraries(${PROJECT_NAME} PRIVATE IMqttClientInterface)` as shown here: [CMakeLists.txt](src/Sample/CMakeLists.txt).

-## API Reference
-The (not yet) complete API Reference can be found here: https://tiolan.github.io/imqtt/

-# Maturity
-IMqtt is in development.
-- It is not ready for production.
-- There are no (automated) tests done yet and no testing-framework is setup currently.
-- There are no releases done regularly (yet), take master as is.

-In case the community is interested, the project might be driven further.